 CAITO (Caito Stewart) was born in 1985 in Ossining, New York.
 She has shown her work in Tokyo, Japan; St. Louis, MO; Brooklyn, Manhattan, and all over New York state.

 In early 2008, she moved to Tokyo, where she spent about ten years working at a language school as a Trainer, developing and facilitating training curriculums and mentoring teachers.
 She spent the rest of her time painting, studying Japanese, making music, and traveling.
 On her travels she explored and documented the ruins and ghost towns around rural Japan as inspiration for her art.

 She has a BFA in Painting from Washington University in St. Louis, Missouri and an MFA in Sculpture from Pratt Institute in Brooklyn, NY.
-She currently lives and works in Brooklyn and Long Island.
+She currently lives and works in Long Island, NY.